RetroPie/RetroPie-Docs/docs/Debian.md

 ## Installation

-First, install Ubuntu 16.04 LTS or a related Debian based distro such as Linux Mint 17 and 18.
+First, install Ubuntu (16.04 LTS or later) or a related Debian based distro such as Linux Mint 17 / 18.
 ISO images can be used to create a bootable DVD or a USB stick. http://www.ubuntu.com/download/desktop

 To run RetroPie-Setup, you must be a member of the group root/admin.